replab/replab/sphinx/development/api_documentation_style.rst

    the reference is valid for our infrastructure.
 One cannot use single backticks for argument names.
 Matlab/YALMIP objects can be referred with single backticks, as long as they are in the global scope.

+-  Use fully qualified references in the first line comment, because that first line comment will be used in descriptions of subclasses in other packages.